Shopify Import Duties: The Cross-Border Selling Guide for 2026

 Section 301 and Section 122 have accelerated near-shoring and friend-shoring.
 Alternatives for Chinese-sourced goods: Vietnam (currently 20%, but political risk is lower), India (10%, improving), Mexico (10%, CUSMA eligible on some goods), Bangladesh (10%, major apparel hub).
 The transition takes time but the margin difference can be substantial.

-When a rate changes, you want to know immediately which products are affected and by how much.
+When supplier costs, origin assumptions, HS codes, or duty assumptions change, you need to know which products are affected and by how much.
 Manual processes mean you find out when your accountant runs the quarterly numbers.
-Automated tariff monitoring — integrated with your product catalog — means you find out the same day rates change and can adjust prices before orders go out at wrong margins.
+Catalog-level margin monitoring lets you review tariff-sensitive SKUs before orders go out at wrong margins.

 Stop Losing Margin to Tariff Changes

-Install TariffShield Free →5.
+Install TariffShield →5.
 Audit your HTS classifications regularly

 Trade policy changes often include new Section 301 tariff lines, new exclusions, and new product-specific rates.
 A product that was 7.5% last year might be 25% this year because its HTS code got added to a new list.
 Quarterly HTS audits on your top products catch these changes before they hit your margin silently.